|Home Page||Census Records||Parish Records||Names Directory|

 The 1861 Census finds Francis (2) aged "38" living with his family at 11, Cross Court, Greengate in Salford he was again occupied as a baker.
 By now they had a further four children, all born in Manchester or Salford.
 Hannah's mother Ann was meanwhile living at 16, Canal Yard in St. Mary, Nottingham, occupied as a hose stitcher and described as widowed.

-Francis (2) died just three months after the birth of his last child.
+Francis (2) died just over a year after the birth of his last known child William Henry (1).
 His death certificate [Death Index: Salford 8d 32, 1867 (March)] states that he died on January 18th 1867 in his home 11, Cross Court, Greengate in Salford.
 The informant was his wife Hannah.
 His age upon death is cited as "44" and the cause of death as asthma and bronchitis over a period of six weeks.
 His occupation is confirmed as bread baker.

 On December 7th 1868 Hannah remarried to William Gaffin at St. Simon's in Salford [Marriage Index: Salford 8d 72, 1868 (Dec)].
 The register describes her as a widow aged "47" and him as a widower and baker aged "57".
 His father is not named and hers is named as John "Beach" with no cited occupation.
 Both give their address as Wheathill Street.
 The witnesses were Mary Ann (1)'s husband John Hampson and Dinah Greenhalgh whose connection is unknown.